Why Use WordPress?

-This is why we have developed a complete and methodical WordPress training system. with hundreds of detailed step-by-step tutorials.
+This is why we have developed WPCompendium.org.
+This site provides new WordPress users with a complete and methodical WordPress training system, including hundreds of detailed WordPress step-by-step tutorials.

-You can get complete access to all of our tutorials (includes all of the tutorials on WPCompendium.org and hundreds more) simply by downloading our WordPress DIY guide …
+You can also get complete access to hundreds of video tutorials about WordPress and building an online business by downloading our WordPress For Beginners guide …

-Once your WordPress site is installed and configured (which our tutorials show you how to do), adding new content and new functionality to your site and keeping it maintained, optimized and secure is very easy and takes very little time to do.
+After your WordPress site is installed and configured (which our tutorials show you how to do), adding new content and new functionality to your site and keeping it maintained, optimized and secure is easy and takes very little time.

 You don’t need to learn how to write code or develop technical expertise to add, edit and manage content or manage a WordPress-powered blog or website.
 WordPress is a true blessing for all non-techies!

 3. Super Easy Installation – Two things you need for a website are a domain name and webhosting.
 Good hosting companies will also offer applications in your control panel that allow you to install WordPress on your domain with just a few clicks.
 Gone is the complicated, technical coding of the past.
 Of course, if you are too busy to do it yourself, then get a professional web developer or web designer to help you.